Whole school curriculum

 Our curriculum is the beginning of a long and exciting journey that will bring personal achievement and resilience.

 Children attend collective worship every day and are addressed by visiting speakers as well as school staff.
 Every class takes an assembly on two occasions during the year focusing on an aspect of their year group curriculum in order to showcase their learning.
 Parents are warmly welcomed to these events.

 Religious Education is taught as a stand-alone lesson every week following the agreed Dudley R.E.
 Syllabus.

-We follow our own thematic curriculum.
-Each subject is taught separately but links made through the theme.
+We follow our own topic based curriculum.
+Each subject is taught separately but links made through the topic.
 The curriculum is enhanced and expanded through educational visits, creative events and specialist visitors.
 The computing curriculum is taught once per week in Technology Central and there is another session timetabled once per week for each class to apply their skills through the wider curriculum.

 In Reception our children follow the Early Years Foundation Stage curriculum.

 “The Early Years Foundation Stage (EYFS) is the statutory framework that sets the standards that all Early Years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children are ready for school and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.”
 (DfE 2013)

 In Key Stage One and Two, the core subjects of English and Maths are taught in mixed ability classes.